 Yongey Mingyur Rinpoche

-Registration is now closed for the summer 2018 Calming the Mind course
+Registration is now closed for the fall 2018 Calming the Mind course

-Please join us for our next course beginning on Wednesday, October 10
+Please join us for our next course that begins on January 16, 2019

 In this six-week course, we will learn how to transform all experiences, even difficult thoughts and emotions, into sources of joy.
 With the guidance of Tibetan meditation master Yongey Mingyur Rinpoche, we will explore the landscape of our experience with mindful awareness, learning how to use the body, sensory experiences, thoughts, emotions, and even awareness itself as supports for meditation.